 If you read my recent blog post all about my gluten and dairy free eating journey, you will know that for years, I struggled with horrible anxiety and emetophobia that impacted every part of my life.
 I had so many lovely messages from people after I posted along with messages of people that are still suffering with similar issues.
 So today I thought I’d post a little update as well as how I have personally managed to overcome it, to try and help out some of you that may be suffering.
-I’d say I’m about 95% there, I still have days where I struggle, but compared to how I used to be, I feel like a different person.
-As you all know from my previous blog post, it took me years to figure out that I wasn’t able to eat gluten and dairy, and the constant sick feeling I had for years from eating them left me struggling to leave the house because I was worried I was going to be sick.
+I’d say I’m about 90% there, I still have days where I struggle, but compared to how I used to be, I feel like a different person.
+As you all know from my previous blog post, it took me years to figure out that I wasn’t able to eat gluten and dairy, and the constant sick feeling I had for years from eating them was definitely a big cause of my emetophobia starting in the first place.
 Feeling sick every day due to what I was eating at the same time as having a phobia of being sick, wasn’t the best combination!
 Emetophobia really does impact every part of your life, and unless you have suffered from it too, it’s very difficult to explain.

-So how have I managed to overcome this?
-Obviously the first and biggest way that has helped my anxiety and emetophobia was through changing my diet to include no gluten and dairy.
-If you wanted to read how this all happened, click here.
-It’s crazy how changing what you eat can impact your physical and mental health so much and I really do believe that if you struggling, it’s so important to keep going to the doctors until you get answers.
-Although I changed my diet and felt a LOT better, my anxiety and emetophobia didn’t just completely disappear and still continued to impact my life in certain ways.
+Although I changed my diet (cutting out gluten and dairy) and felt a LOT better, my anxiety and emetophobia didn’t just completely disappear and still continued to impact my life in certain ways.
 It wasn’t until recently that I realised how far I have come and how much happier I feel.
-So I thought I’d put together a few little ways in which I’ve managed to help myself overcome my phobia and anxieties.
+So I thought I’d put together a few little tips of things that have helped me.
 Obviously I’m not saying any of this is right or wrong, it’s just how I’ve personally dealt with it and hopefully I’m able to help at least one person out if you are struggling with something similar.
 Here are some of the ways I have and am learning to overcome anxiety and emetophobia: